 It also features the acclaimed Dual Pixel Canon autofocus and an articulating screen, making this camera an incredible choice for run-and-gun filmmakers who shoot video without a crew or can use an external monitor.

 This, paired with the 5-axis internal stabilization, makes the Canon EOS R5 an incredible choice for any filmmakers on the move, shooting in uncontrolled settings or not having the time to set up their shots.

 Cons: There aren’t many downsides to the Canon EOS R5 besides the price.
 This is the most expensive camera on our list.

 However, if you can afford it, this camera will impress.

 Highest Video Resolution: 6K 60fps

-Pros: Though you may not have heard of Z Cam before, the E2-S6 is a great option for any filmmaker looking for 6K video.
-It’s relatively affordable at $2,500, features 14 stops of dynamic range, and can record in ZRaw and ProRes if you’re looking for RAW footage.
+Pros: Though you may not have heard of Z Cam before, the E2-S6 is a great option for any filmmaker looking for a 6K video.
+It’s relatively affordable, features 14 stops of dynamic range, and can record in ZRaw and ProRes if you want RAW footage.

 You may need a plugin to import ZRaw footage into your editing software.
 Fortunately, there are plenty of tutorials online on how to navigate this!